 Artists really don’t have to suck at marketing.
 In fact, people in the creative fields have an advantage over other businesses when it comes to content marketing—the perfect method of promoting creative work.

-The reason many artists don’t use content marketing as much as they could is that it seems to come with a preset list of rules, to-dos, shoulds, and tactics that change faster than the weather forecast.
+The reason many artists don’t use content marketing as much as they could is that it seems to come with a preset list of rules, to-dos, shoulds, and tactics that change faster than the weather.
 Artists rebel against rules and shoulds.
 We want freedom of expression, not an editorial calendar.

 While promotion is a lot of work and there’s no avoiding that, it doesn’t have to be hard.
 Once you’re over the technical learning curve, you can have as much fun with your marketing as you want.